 Processing blocks include a phase rotator and high pass filter, a four band equalizer, five band iAGC processor and a five band limiter.

-The final stage of the signal path utilizes a new clipper technology unique to the FM-55.
-It's followed by a composite processor which feeds the analog or digital composite outputs simultaneously.
+The final stage of the signal path utilizes a new clipper technology unique to the AM-55.